zargon01/Real-Time-Emotion-Detector/README.md

 - **Parameters:** Adjust face detection parameters in the script to improve face recognition.

-## Contributing

-Contributions are welcome!
-Please follow the [Contributing Guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-- The pre-trained model is based on [cite the source if applicable].
-- Haar Cascade Classifier for face detection is provided by OpenCV.

-## Contact

-For any inquiries or issues, please contact [Your Name] via [email](mailto:youremail@example.com).